 In Okaloosa County, if you are being accused of soliciting a child for sex on the computer, you are facing a felony charge.
 The State doesn’t have to prove that you actually had sex; they only have to prove that you solicited it.

 It is normal to feel like you are guilty until proven innocent, or that no one cares to hear your side of the story.
 Anytime there is an allegation of sexual activity against a child, even family and friends can turn against you.
 I want you to know that your case is not hopeless.
 You have the opportunity, right now, to take steps to fight back and help yourself.

 My name is Tim Flaherty.
 My partner’s name is Brandy Merrifield.
-Criminal Defense in Okaloosa County has been my only area of practice since I started in 2001.
+Criminal Defense in Okaloosa County is our only area of practice.
 When you are ready to meet these allegations head-on, contact an Okaloosa County soliciting a child for sex using a computer defense lawyer at (850) 243-6097.

 Should I talk to the police if I am under investigation for Soliciting a Child for Sex in Okaloosa County?

 If you are contacted by the Okaloosa County Sheriff’s Office, that means they already believe you are guilty.
 In other words, before you even speak to them, you are a suspect.

-My advice is very simple: if an Okaloosa County Sheriff’s deputy calls you, or shows up at your house, politely and firmly tell them that you have nothing to say to them without your attorney being there.
+Our advice is very simple: if an Okaloosa County Sheriff’s deputy calls you, or shows up at your house, politely and firmly tell them that you have nothing to say to them without your attorney being there.
 Once you demand an attorney, the police are legally required to stop questioning you.
-If that happens, give me a call.
-You and I can talk more about your situation, and what steps to take next.
+If that happens, call us.
+We will talk more about your situation, and what steps to take next.